pschatzmann/arduino-stk/README.md

 ## Further information

 The oringial STK library is asking to include each used header file separately.
 For convinence I have added the StkAll.h which provides all header files.
+It also provides the related use namespace.

 Further information can be found in my Blogs
 - [Overview](https://www.pschatzmann.ch/home/2020/09/24/the-synthesis-toolkit-skt-library-for-the-arduino-esp32/)